dicksontan/GA-Projects/Project 3/README.md

 ### Datasets

 The subreddits that we will be using are r/wallstreetbets for investors looking for higher risk high growth plans and r/povertyfinance for investors who are better suited for a basic savings/investment plan.
+We will scrape and analyze 10,000 posts from each subreddit.

 ---